-Based on the information provided in your dossier we have identified the following issue:
+Based on the information provided in your dossier we have identified the following issues:

-Annex VII, Section 9.1.2., Column 2 indicates that information on water solubility may be used to support that aquatic toxicity is unlikely to occur if it shows that the substance is highly insoluble.
+A. Annex VII, Section 9.1.2., Column 2 indicates that information on water solubility may be used to support that aquatic toxicity is unlikely to occur if it shows that the substance is highly insoluble.
 There is no scientific basis to define a cut off limit value for solubility below which no toxicity could occur (ECHA Guidance R.7b, Section R.7.8.5.).
 For sparingly soluble metals, measured data on the dissolved fraction are always required for getting reliable toxicity test data (ECHA Guidance R.7b, Section R.7.8.4.1.).
 In this context it must be considered whether or not the solubility of the Substance permits to conduct a study at concentrations below the solubility limit of the Substance.
 The technique used to prepare test solutions must aim to achieve the maximum dissolved concentrations (ECHA Guidance R.7b, Table R.7.8-3).

 You have provided the results of a transformation/dissolution study according to OECD GD 29.
-The test was conducted a sample with a particle size of c.a.
-1 mm which likely underestimate the water solubility of the substance as registered by you (i.e. a powder with a D50 of 24.89 μ m.
-Nevertheless, you report that, at a loading of 100 mg/L, the test sample used to conduct the study has a water solubility of 0.104 μ g/L at pH 8 after 7 days of stirring.
-Therefore, while the Substance is regarded as poorly water soluble, the dissolved fraction reaches concentrations that are high enough to be quantifiable.
-This indicates that, the Substance can be tested at concentrations below its solubility limit and that exposure concentrations can be monitored.

-Therefore, your adaptation according to Annex VII, Section 9.1.2., Column 2 is rejected and the information requirement is not fulfilled.
+You report that, at a loading of 100 mg/L, the test sample used to conduct the study has a water solubility of 0.36 $\mu$ g/L at pH 8 after 7 days of stirring.
+Therefore, the dissolved fraction reaches concentrations that are high enough to be quantifiable.
+This indicates that, at least for that test sample, the Substance can be tested at concentrations below its solubility limit and that exposure concentrations can be monitored.
+Therefore, your adaptation according to Annex VII, Section 9.1.2., Column 2 is rejected.